Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 If you do not have access to a smartphone/tablet while traveling then you can print the PDF at home before leaving.

-Your hotel may be able to print the PDF if you book after you arrive in Italy, but you cannot do this at the Colosseum ticket office anymore.
+Your hotel may be able to print the PDF if you book after you arrive in Italy, and as a last resort, you can ask them to print it for you at the Colosseum ticket office.

 I often get asked "I booked Colosseum tickets and they didn't arrive in my email.
 What now?"